teracyhq/dev/docs/intro.rst

 - Contribute to our open source projects at: https://github.com/teracy-official

 When you impress us enough, wherever you are, we will find you and offer you the job you desire!

+We could work as much flexibly as possible.
+You could work remote, you could work part-time, even you could arrange the work time as you desire.
+All you need to do is just **impress us now**!